bramley/phplist-plugin-ckeditor/README.md

 ## Custom build of CKEditor ##

-You can expand the functionality of CKEditor by adding plugins and creating a custom build, see <http://ckeditor.com/addons/plugins/all>.
+The plugin provides the Standard build of CKEditor.
+You can use the Basic or Full builds instead, or add plugins to create a custom build, see <http://ckeditor.com/download>.

 You should then install the new CKEditor on your web site and specify the path to the directory on the Settings page.
+Use a new directory rather than overwriting the version in the plugin's directory, so that it will not be affected when you upgrade the plugin.

 ## Upgrade from phplist 2.10.x with FCKEditor ##